 The Marriott is certainly a hotel brand most are familiar with, and there are undoubtedly some of you that like to stay in familiar brand locations when traveling abroad.
 I do too sometimes.
 You may notice with the Courtyard Marriott Vallejo that it is one of those “airport” hotels, as in, close to the airport, but not a part of the airport.
 While airport hotels are not usually close to any good parts of town with a lot to do, they are convenient if you are staying at one after arriving, or the night before you leave.
 This is strategic for one main reason:

-If you are thinking about hiring an escort for sex, or perhaps meeting up with some girl you’ve found on Mexican Cupid, what better place to do it than at your hotel right off the plane?
+If you are thinking about hiring an escort for sex, or perhaps meeting up with some girl you’ve found on the dating site, what better place to do it than at your hotel right off the plane?
 The Courtyard Marriott Vallejo is nothing special, but it’s still a nice hotel.
 The rooms are good, the staff is helpful, and you’re only around 10km away from the airport.
 Rooms are around $65 a night.

 The Hotel Roosevelt is another Roma Norte location, very close to public transportation, and edged right into the heart of downtown Mexico City.
 Situated right off Insurgentes Avenue, the hotel is near the historic district and the Anthropology Museum, and not too far from the Chapultepec Forest.
 Also, as you may have guessed, there are a lot of things to do within walking distance, both day and night.
 The area is very safe.

 As for the rooms, most of them have that mid 1990s look, but they are still very comfortable.
 The hotel has been updating floors, so you may get lucky.
 I love having a restaurant on site, which the Hotel Roosevelt does.
 Wifi is available as well, and the staff is helpful in helping you get a cab, and offering suggestions.
 You can usually get a double bedroom for around $55.